SenseNet/sncom-resources/_posts/2018-10-25-document-management-built-on-sensenet.md

 *… Alice had begun to think that very few things indeed were really impossible.*

 We also knew that that you will need reusable building blocks and tools as well for your own solutions, so we created small, lightweight [frontend packages](https://community.sensenet.com/blog/2018/02/21/scoped-packages) that are optional, but considerably speed up frontend development with sensenet.
-DMS, on the other hand, has outgrown the original MVC, so it just seemed logical that we generalize many of its functions in our underlying packages.
+DMS, on the other hand, has outgrown the original MVP, so it just seemed logical that we generalize many of its functions in our underlying packages.
 Now you can:
 *	Use DMS as is: Install SN7 backend packages, then add the DMS frontend package on top of it, and just use as a sample application.
 It will take care of dependencies.
 *	Use the generalized packages for development: This is the recommended method if you want to build your own production ready solution.
 Install SN7 backend packages, then build your application with the underlying building blocks we also used in DMS.